Can’t Afford Your Medication?

-The Patient Medication Assistance program is a means by which the health center patients can receive prescription medications at a reduced rate through local pharmacies – or for free through major pharmaceutical companies.
+The Patient Medication Assistance program is a means by which the Flint Hills Community Health Center patients can receive prescription medications at a reduced rate through local pharmacies – or for free through major pharmaceutical companies.

-The 340B Drug Pricing Program is a federal program that requires drug manufacturers to provide outpatient drugs to eligible healthcare organizations at reduced prices.
+The 340B Drug Discount Program is a federal program that requires drug companies to provide drugs to eligible healthcare organizations at reduced prices.

-The 340B program uses the same sliding-fee scale used for appointments at the health center.
-However, even patients who don’t qualify for a sliding-fee discount do qualify for a discount on medications at these pharmacies.
+We partner with local pharmacies to offer discounts on certain medications prescribed only by our in-house health providers.
+The 340B Program uses the same Sliding-Fee Scale used for appointments.
+However, even patients who do not qualify for a Sliding-Fee discount qualify for a discount on medications at our participating pharmacies.

 To qualify for the 340B drug pricing, prescriptions must be prescribed by our providers.